barryclark/jekyll-now/_posts/2016-11-11-Using-HALBuilder-with-german-characters.md

 header-img: "images/bg-post.jpg"
 ---

+Just to set the scene on this post, a couple of definitions and links, before I present a solution to a very annoying problem when dealing with "umlauts":

 >HATEOAS (Hypermedia as the Engine of Application State) is a constraint of the REST application architecture.
 A hypermedia-driven site provides information to navigate the site's REST interfaces dynamically by including hypermedia links with the responses.

 [Understanding HATEOAS - Spring](https://spring.io/understanding/HATEOAS)